tomjoht/documentation-theme-jekyll/mydoc/mydoc_conditional_logic.md

 To use this, I would need to have a \_data folder called options where the `output` property is stored.

-I don't really use the \_data folder as much for project options.
-I store them in the configuration file because I usually want different projects to use different values for the same property.

-For example, maybe a file or function name is called something different for different audiences.
-I currently single source the same content to at least two audiences in different markets.

-For the first audience, the function name might be called `generate`, but for the second audience, the same function might be called called `expand`.
-In my content, I'd just use {% raw %}`{{site.function}}`{% endraw %}.
-Then in the configuration file I change its value appropriately for the audience.

 ## Specifying the location for \_data

 You can also specify a `data_source` for your data location in your configuration file.
 Then you aren't limited to simply using `_data` to store your data files.